Second-Degree Atrioventricular (AV) Block Type I (Wenkebach) ECG Review

-Unlike first-degree AV nodal block, a 1:1 P wave to QRS complex ratio is not maintained.
-Second degree type I AV block is specifically characterized by increasing delay of AV nodal conduction until a P wave fails to conduct through the AV node.
+Unlike first-degree AV nodal block, a 1:1 P-wave-to-QRS-complex ratio is not maintained.
+Second-degree type I AV block is specifically characterized by an increasing delay of AV nodal conduction until a P wave fails to conduct through the AV node.
 This is seen as progressive PR interval prolongation with each beat until a P wave is not conducted.
 There is an irregular R-R interval.
-Sometimes when the block is consistent, the QRS complexes are said to demonstrate "group beating".
+Sometimes when the block is consistent, the QRS complexes are said to demonstrate "group beating."

-A second degree type I AV block occurs when conduction within the AV node itself is delayed in this progressive manner.
-It does not necessarily indicate intrinsic conduction disease and rarely requires a pacemaker to be implanted.
-A second degree type I AV block can be caused by AV blocking medications or increased vagal tone.
-AV nodal ischemia during an inferior MI can cause AV nodal blocks as well.
+A second-degree type I AV block occurs when conduction within the AV node itself is delayed in this progressive manner.
+It does not necessarily indicate intrinsic conduction disease, and rarely requires a pacemaker to be implanted.
+A second-degree type I AV block can be caused by AV blocking medications or increased vagal tone.
+AV nodal ischemia during an inferior MI can cause AV nodal blocks, as well.

 Note that if every second P wave is not conducted, there will not be enough time to see PR prolongation.
-This is called 2:1 AV block as depicted below:
+This is called 2:1 AV block, as depicted below:

-When 2:1 AV block is present, the rhythm may be second degree type I or second degree type II AV block.
+When 2:1 AV block is present, the rhythm may be second-degree type I or second-degree type II AV block.
 Exercising the patient will increase AV nodal conduction and help distinguish these two.
-If second degree type I AV block is present, then the heart rate will increase and the progressive prolongation of PR intervals prior to a non-conducted P wave will be apparent.
-If second degree type II AV block is present, there may be no change with exercise.
+If second-degree type I AV block is present, then the heart rate will increase and the progressive prolongation of PR intervals prior to a non-conducted P wave will be apparent.
+If second-degree type II AV block is present, there may be no change with exercise.

 - Second Degree AV Block Type I - Wenkebach (Example 1)